Early Life and Education of Elizabeth II: A Complete Timeline

 2012: Diamond Jubilee

-In 2012, Elizabeth II's Diamond Jubilee marked 60 years since her accession, with celebrations held throughout her realms and the Commonwealth.
+In 2012, the Diamond Jubilee marked 60 years since Elizabeth II's accession, with celebrations held throughout her realms and beyond.
 Jubilee beacons were lit around the world on June 4.
-On December 18, the Queen became the first British sovereign to attend a peacetime Cabinet meeting since George III in 1781.

 In March 2013, Elizabeth II stayed overnight at King Edward VII's Hospital as a precaution after developing symptoms of gastroenteritis.
-A week later, she signed the new Charter of the Commonwealth.
+She signed the new Charter of the Commonwealth a week later.

 April 2018: Succession as Head of the Commonwealth